SovereignSwarm/3DGS-X/README.md

 ## 📖 Overview

-`OpenQuestCapture` is a Unity-based data logging app for Meta Quest 3.
-It captures and stores synchronized real-world information such as headset and controller poses, images from both passthrough cameras, camera characteristics, and depth data, organized per session.
+`OpenQuestCapture` is a Unity-based data logging and visualization tool designed for the Meta Quest 3.
+It captures synchronized, high-fidelity real-world data—including headset poses, stereo passthrough images, camera intrinsics, and depth maps—organized into session-based logs.

+Beyond data capture, the app features **real-time depth point cloud visualization**, allowing users to see the captured environment and verify coverage directly within the headset.
+This ensures high-quality data collection for downstream tasks like 3D reconstruction and SLAM.

-For **data parsing, visualization, and reconstruction**, refer to the companion project:
+For **data parsing, visualization, and reconstruction** into COLMAP format, refer to the companion project:
 **[Meta Quest 3D Reconstruction](https://github.com/samuelm2/quest-3d-reconstruction)**

 This includes: